Is implantation bleeding normal?

-Implantation bleeding differs from menstrual period because of the fact that it does not come with any other form of pain, such as back ache or cramping.
-In addition, implantation bleeding is not as heavy as menstrual bleeding, usually appearing like a few spots of brown blood.
-Implantation bleeding is considered to be normal for pregnant women and usually poses no threat to the success of the pregnancy.
+Implantation bleeding normally occurs about 3 weeks after the previous menstrual period, which is about a week after ovulation.
+It differs from the menstrual period because it does not come with any other form of pain, such as a backache or cramping.
+In addition, implantation bleeding is not as heavy as menstrual bleeding, usually appearing as a few spots of brown blood.
+Implantation bleeding is considered to be normal for pregnant women and usually poses no threat to the pregnancy.

 Implantation bleeding occurs about a few days or a week before the scheduled time of a woman’s menstrual period.
 Even if only spotting occurs, its occurrence after a week of ovulation may indicate it to be implantation bleeding.
 However, if spotting occurs just before the usual time when a period is supposed to occur, it will most likely be just a menstrual period.

-This tissue then attaches itself with the uterus wall called endometrium and starts to burrow itself into it.
+The main cause of implantation bleeding is the attachment of the embryo to the uterus wall.
+It takes place near the concluding stages of the implantation process, where a special tissue with a specific job called trophoblast which develops from the embryo and encloses it.
+This tissue then attaches itself to the uterus wall called the endometrium and starts to burrow itself into it.
 The trophoblast also enters many of the blood vessels and causes them to crack.
-This, in turn causes them to leak and collect into the cavities found in the trophoblast, which are connected to the other cavities forming channels of blood in the tissue.
+This, in turn, causes them to leak and collect into the cavities found in the trophoblast, which are connected to the other cavities forming channels of blood in the tissue.
 As these cavities slowly approach the voids and craters in the uterus, they are expelled from the embryo, causing the bleeding.